praclet/ctf_osint/challenges/level03/shoplifter_shoplifting_2/shoplifter_shoplifting_2.md

 Thanks for the info you provided about the phone.
 Sadly, as you may have seen, someone has already retrieved it.
 We went to the the train station's lost and found office the SAME DAY the object got returned.
-We tricked the receptionnist into giving us the name of the personn that got his hand on it.
+We tricked the receptionnist into giving us the name of the person that got his hand on it.
 The name is...
 "James Wang".
-Won't be an easy task... or is it?
+Not an easy task... or is it?
 Maybe you can try to recon and do some dorking on social media?

 P.S.
 Don't rely too much on "James Wang" to find James Wang.